bomberstudios/me/_posts/2022-11-06-things-to-do-when-youre-laid-off.md

 As my therapist once put it: you don’t treat yourself because you know you love yourself.
 You know you love yourself because you treat yourself.

-I know, it’s a fine line between treating yourself and falling into an hedonistic trap.
+I know, it’s a fine line between treating yourself and falling into a hedonistic trap.

 But maybe, just maybe, get that fucking Xbox that you deserve to show you some love.